A Practical System for Over-40 Practitioners Who Don’t Have More Time — But Still Want Real Progress

 You’re not lazy.

-You’re not uncommitted.
+You’re not inconsistent.

 Work.